-I looooove my latest water kefir variation: a refreshing citrus soda.
-This reminds me of “Squirt”, which I used to love, only this one is a probiotic *healthy* beverage!
+I looooove my latest water kefir variation: a refreshing citrus kefir soda.

 Then I bottled it and let it set for about 20-22 hours this time.
 That’s how long it took to get fizzy.
 Funny how the timing is always changing on that.
 I also added a little bit more sugar – normally I add juice at this step but wanted to try only real juice.